 - Previous placental problems.
 If you've had a placental problem during a previous pregnancy, you might have a higher risk of experiencing it again.

-- Substance misuse.
-Certain placental problems are more common in women who smoke or use illegal drugs, such as cocaine, during pregnancy.
+- Substance use.
+Certain placental problems are more common in women who smoke or use cocaine during pregnancy.

 - Abdominal trauma.
-Trauma to your abdomen — such as from a fall or other type of blow — increases the risk of the placenta prematurely separating from the uterus (placenta abruption).
+Trauma to your abdomen — such as from a fall, auto accident or other type of blow — increases the risk of the placenta prematurely separating from the uterus (placenta abruption).

 What are the most common placental problems?

-- Placental abruption (abruptio placentae).
+- Placental abruption.
 If the placenta peels away from the inner wall of the uterus before delivery — either partially or completely — a condition known as placental abruption develops.
 This can deprive the baby of oxygen and nutrients and cause you to bleed heavily.
 Placenta abruption could result in an emergency situation requiring early delivery.

 - Retained placenta.
 If the placenta isn't delivered within 30 minutes after childbirth, it's known as a retained placenta.
-A retained placenta might occur because the placenta becomes trapped behind a partially closed cervix or because the placenta is still attached to the uterine wall — either loosely (adherent placenta) or deeply (placenta accreta).
+A retained placenta might occur because the placenta becomes trapped behind a partially closed cervix or because the placenta is still attached to the uterine wall.
 Left untreated, a retained placenta can cause severe infection or life-threatening blood loss.

 What are signs or symptoms of placental problems?